 - ½ small baguette, sliced and toasted

 - ½ teaspoon saffron threads

 - 1 clove garlic, mashed to a paste

 - Fine sea salt and freshly ground white pepper

-- Heat a medium sized pot over medium heat with vegetable oil.
+- For Gochujang: Heat a medium sized pot over medium heat with vegetable oil.

 - Add the fennel, leeks, garlic and saffron and sweat until tender.

 - Add the chopped tomatoes and Gochujang and cook down until most of the water is cooked out.